dipo0x/weather-app/README.md

 # weather-app
 This is a web app which allows user to get the weather info of any place in the world as soon as possible.
-It makes use of OpenWeatherMap to get its info
+It makes use of OpenWeatherMap to get its info.
+It also helps you to save and display your last 3 searches

 # Installation
 Install pyowm by running